mytarget-test-team/seismograph/README.rst

 About
 -----

-This is framework for functional test development.
+This is framework for test development.
-Who is needing to him?
-The target audience is test developers.
-You can use the framework for unit testing and how you wish but him made for functional testing web servers and web applications.
+It makes life so easy because have flexible structure.
+If you are needing for extension which is not, that you can make issue on github or implemented it and send merge request.

 Features